mikefaille/-docker-group-daemonizer/README.md

 To use these deamon using docker cli, we need to specify appropritate DOCKER_HOST env. variable for each user.

-DOCKER_HOST normally contain docker-eqx socket named /var/run/docker-eqx.sock
+DOCKER_HOST must contain docker-eqx socket named /var/run/docker-eqx.sock